 The practical elements of the course taught in the laboratory and in the field enable you to learn the wide range of skills required of a modern biologist.
-Each student is provided with teaching microscopes and are taught in state of the art teaching laboratories.
+Students are provided with teaching microscopes and are taught in state-of-the-art teaching laboratories.
 Alongside the development of practical biological skills, students are also given the opportunity to expand on their presentation and IT skills.

-When not attending lectures, tutorials and other timetabled sessions you will be expected to continue learning independently through self-study.
+When not attending lectures, tutorials and practical classes you will be expected to continue learning independently through self-study.
 Typically, this will involve:

 - working on individual and group projects